sybrands-place/ai/README.md

       );
 }
 ```
-If you like, use your Firebase project with the <a href="https://github.com/flutter/ai/blob/main/example/lib/vertex/vertex.dart">vertex.dart</a> sample.
-This sample is supported on Android, iOS, the web and macOS.

-NOTE: There's no API key; Firebase manages all of that for you in the Firebase project.
-However, in the same way that someone can reverse engineer the Gemini API key out of your Flutter code, they can do that with your Firebase project ID and related settings.
-To guard against that, check out [Firebase AppCheck](https://firebase.google.com/learn/pathways/firebase-app-check).

-## Device Access Permissions
+The FirebaseVertexAI class comes from the firebase_vertexai package.
+The AI Toolkit builds the VertexProvider class to expose Vertex AI to the LlmChatView.
+Notice that you provide a model name (and [you have several options](https://firebase.google.com/docs/vertex-ai/gemini-models#available-model-names) from which to choose) but you do not provide an API key.
+All of that is handled as part of the Firebase project.

+Check out [the vertex.dart sample](https://github.com/flutter/ai/blob/main/example/lib/vertex/vertex.dart) for a complete usage example.

+**4. Set up device permissions**
+To enable your users to take advantage of features like voice input and media attachments, ensure your app has the necessary permissions:
-To enable the microphone feature, configure your app according to [the record package's permission setup instructions](https://pub.dev/packages/record#setup-permissions-and-others).
+- **Microphone access:** Configure according to the record package’s permission setup instructions.

-To enable the user to select a file on their device to upload to the LLM, configure your app according to [the file_selector plugin's usage instructions](https://pub.dev/packages/file_selector#usage).

-To enable the user to select an image file on their device, configure your app according to [the image_picker plugin's installation instructions](https://pub.dev/packages/image_picker#installation).

-To enable the user to take a picture on their device, configurate your app according to [the image_picker plugin's installation instructions](https://pub.dev/packages/image_picker#installation).

-To enable the user to take a picture on the web, configure your app according to [the camera plugin's setup instructions](https://pub.dev/packages/camera#setup).
+- **File selection:** Follow the file_selector plugin’s usage instructions.
+- **Image selection:** Refer to the image_picker plugin’s installation instructions.

 ## Samples
-To execute the example apps in repo, you'll need to replace the `example/lib/gemini_api_key.dart` and `example/lib/firebase_options.dart` files, both of which are just placeholders.
-They're needed to enable the example projects in the `example/lib` folder.
+To execute [the example apps in repo](https://github.com/flutter/ai/tree/main/example/lib), you'll need to replace the `example/lib/gemini_api_key.dart` and `example/lib/firebase_options.dart` files, both of which are just placeholders.

 ### gemini_api_key.dart
-Most of [the example apps](https://github.com/flutter/ai/tree/main/example) reply on a Gemini API key, so for those to work, you'll need to plug your API key the `example/lib/gemini_api_key.dart` file.
+Most of the example apps rely on a Gemini API key, so for those to work, you'll need to plug your API key into the `example/lib/gemini_api_key.dart` file.
 You can get an API key [in Gemini AI Studio](https://aistudio.google.com/app/apikey).

 **NOTE: Be careful not to check the `gemini_api_key.dart` file into your git repo.**

 ### firebase_options.dart
-To use the Vertex AI example, you need to place your Firebase configuration details into the `example/lib/firebase_options.dart` file.
+To use [the Vertex AI example app](https://github.com/flutter/ai/blob/main/example/lib/vertex/vertex.dart), you need to place your Firebase configuration details into the `example/lib/firebase_options.dart` file.
 You can do this running the `flutterfire` CLI tool as described in [the Add Firebase to your Flutter app docs](https://firebase.google.com/docs/flutter/setup) ***from within the `example` directory***.

 **NOTE: Be careful not to check the `firebase_options.dart` file into your git repo.**

 ## Feedback!
 Along the way, as you use this package, please [log issues and feature requests](https://github.com/flutter/ai/issues) as well as any [code you'd like to contribute](https://github.com/flutter/ai/pulls).
-I want your feedback and your contributions to ensure that the AI Toolkit is just as robust and useful as it can be for your real-world apps.
+We want your feedback and your contributions to ensure that the AI Toolkit is just as robust and useful as it can be for your real-world apps.